christianalfoni/flux-angular/README.md

 ```

 ### Async operations
 It is not recommended to run async operations in your store handlers.
 The reason is that you would have a harder time testing and the **waitFor** method also requires the handlers to be synchronous.
-You solve this by having async services.
+You solve this by having async services, also called *action creators*.

 ```javascript
 angular.module('app', ['flux'])